paulfoley/Udacity_Nanodegree-Data_Analyst/NY_Times_API-Parse/README.md

 ## Project Overview

-We're going to use [The New York Times](https://developer.nytimes.com/) API to get the most popular articles that are being read by their visitors.
+We're going to use [The New York Times](https://developer.nytimes.com/) API to get the top technology stories.

-Specifially we'll look at:
+Specifially we'll focus on getting:

-* Most Viewed Titles
+* The ritles of the top technology stories organized by section
-* Most Viewed URLs
+* The url's of the top technology stories in list form

 ## Getting Started